3 Types of Marijuana Grow Lights. Which will yield the biggest Crop?

 These lamps come with a Ballast to run them.
 Do yourself a favor and get one with a digital ballast.
 They use less electricity, produce more light and the bulb lives longer.
 Also, they throw less electro-smog.
 So the digital ballast is very recommended as opposed to the old dirt magnetic ones which are still being sold every now and then.

-Pics of Marijuana Grown under 400 Watt HPS:
+This Marijuana was grown under 400 Watt HID